 I had my coffee and dessert at the heated terrace on Rue de la République.
 My marron tiramisu was super expensive and bland in taste.
 Just imagine that I left half of it untouched…who?
 Me…the dessert addicted aficionado.

 Rue de la République is closed to traffic from this point onwards, and it forms a half-kilometer-long open space.

 Palais de la Bourse.

-Diagonally from L' Institution, on Place des Cordeliers stands the enormous and over decorated Palais de la Bourse or Palais du Commerce.
+Diagonally from L' Institution, on Place des Cordeliers stands the enormous and over-decorated Palais de la Bourse or Palais du Commerce.
 The building was inaugurated by Napoleon III and Empress Eugénie in 1860.
-Initially devoted to host many institutions, the Palais de la Bourse, now Chamber of Commerce and Industry, hosted: the Commercial Court, the Company of brokers in silk and goods, until 1867, and the Crédit Lyonnais, until 1934.
+Initially devoted to hosting many institutions, the Palais de la Bourse, now Chamber of Commerce and Industry, hosted: the Commercial Court, the Company of brokers in silk and goods, until 1867, and the Crédit Lyonnais, until 1934.
 The Employment Tribunal held its meetings here until 1927.

 Continue south on Rue de la République, till you reach Place de la République with its big pond/fountain and the huge Printemps Department Store.

 From here, you either continue further south till you reach Place Bellecour or, before that, take a short detour by turning right on Rue Childebert to visit Place des Jacobins at the very heart of the commercial Presqu’île.

 Place des Jacobins was created in 1556, and a fountain in the center was added in 1856.
 The current name of the square comes from the Jacobins, also named "religious Preachers of the Order of St. Dominic," who occupied the building on the southern side of the square from 1296.
 These Dominicans were called Jacobins when Philippe Auguste gave them a building in Paris, and the brothers went on pilgrimage to Santiago de Compostela (Jacobus in Latin).